 If you are interested in water desalination in Texas, I highly encourage you to follow the Joint Interim Committee to Study Water Desalination.
-In the meantime, if you are interested in learning more about water desalination in Texas, I invite you to visit the Texas Water Development Board
+In the meantime, if you are interested in learning more about water desalination in Texas visit the Texas Water Development Board.

 If you have questions regarding any of the information mentioned in this article, please do not hesitate to call my Capitol or District Office.
 As always, my offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office, 361-949-4603).